core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

   Alternative network setups may leverage intermediaries such as proxies, e.g., in order to accommodate clients that are not able to directly listen to multicast traffic.
 How the method specified in this document can be used in such setups is discussed in {{I-D.ietf-core-multicast-notifications-proxy}}.

-* The server needs to be provisioned with multicast addresses whose token space is placed under its control.
+* The server needs to be provisioned with multicast addresses whose Token space is placed under its control.
 On general purpose networks, unmanaged multicast addresses such as "All CoAP Nodes" (see {{Section 12.8 of RFC7252}}) are not suitable for this purpose.

 * The server and the clients need to agree out-of-band that multicast notifications may be used.

   This document does not describe a way for a client to influence the server's decision to start group observations and thus to use multicast notifications.
 This is done on purpose.

   That is, the method specified in this document is expected to be used in situations where sending individual notifications is not feasible, or is not preferred beyond a certain number of clients observing a target resource.

   If applications arise where a negotiation between the clients and the server does make sense, those applications are welcome to specify additional means for clients to opt in for receiving multicast notifications.

 # High-Level Overview of Available Variants # {#sec-variants}

 The method defined in this document fundamentally enables a server to set up a group observation.
-This is associated with a phantom observation request generated by the server, and to which the multicast notifications of the group observation are bound.
+This is associated with a phantom observation request that is generated by the server and to which the multicast notifications of the group observation are bound.

 Consistent with the scope of this document, the following assumes a network setup where the clients participating in the group observation are capable of listening to multicast traffic.
 In such a setup, the clients directly receive multicast notifications from the server.
 Alternative network setups that rely on intermediaries such as proxies are discussed in {{I-D.ietf-core-multicast-notifications-proxy}}.